 Since 1994, her exhibitions have been commissioned by, and toured to: Aberystwyth Arts Centre, Angel Row Gallery (Nottingham), the Bluecoat (Liverpool), Bury St Edmunds Art Gallery, Camden Arts Centre (London), CCA (Glasgow), The Centre for Drawing (London), Chapter (Cardiff), Crate/Limbo/Turner Contemporary (Margate), The Douglas Hyde Gallery (Dublin), The Exchange (Newlyn), Ferens Art Gallery (Hull), Ikon (Birmingham), INIVA (London), Kelvingrove Art Gallery (Glasgow), Leeds City Art Gallery, mac (Birmingham), The McManus (Dundee), Ormeau Baths Gallery (Belfast), Plymouth Arts Centre, Pump House Gallery (London), Spacex (Exeter), Towner (Eastbourne), Tŷ Pawb (Wrexham), Tullie House (Carlisle), Turnpike Gallery (Leigh), University of Hertfordshire Galleries.

-Curating contemporary art exhibitions has been Angela Kingston’s mainstay since 1984; however, she has combined this with other related work, for example, from 1996 to 1998, she was editor (part-time) of AN magazine, where she brought in a re-design and a new emphasis on artist-led projects and artist-written content.
+Curating contemporary art exhibitions was Angela Kingston’s mainstay from 1984 to 2019; however, she combined this with other related work, for example, from 1996 to 1998, she was editor (part-time) of AN magazine, where she brought in a re-design and a new emphasis on artist-led projects and artist-written content.
 And in 1998, she began to curate art projects in hospitals, primarily at the Cancer Centre, Birmingham.